 This course offers time in your day to explore meaningful and unique ways of expressing yourself and discovering your artistic process.
-You will get your hands on all sorts of cool art supplies and technologies for artistic expression.
+You will get your hands on real artist's materials and technologies for artistic expression.
 You will learn to notice how art connects our personal experience to our communities, cultures and histories and you will learn how to talk about your own work and other students' work to build artistic skills and interpretation.
 Projects in this class will focus on 2D art practices such as painting and drawing.
 This course is looking at more advanced techniques and as such is best suited to students with experience in drawing and/or painting.
-Students enrolled in this class should have taken a studio arts class in the last 2 years.
-A list of specific supplies needed for this course will be provided in the first week of class.
+A list of specific supplies needed for this course will the first be provided in week of class.